arealclimber/web3rsvp/evm/README.md

 # Web3RSVP - Solidity Part

-It's developed with WSL - Ubuntu and dependencies with npm (hardhat `@nomicfoundation/hardhat-toolbox`).
+It's developed with WSL - Ubuntu and dependencies with npm (hardhat `@nomicfoundation/hardhat-toolbox`) in the beginning, however, it's changed to `pnpm`.

 ## Sample Hardhat Project